 Janna Hunter-Bowman, PhD

-Assistant Professor of Peace Studies and Christian Social Ethics
+Associate Professor of Peace Studies and Christian Social Ethics

 Janna Hunter-Bowman, PhD, brings experience as a peace and justice worker in a variety of settings to her academic study and teaching roles.
 She has worked with Witness for Peace in organization and advocacy, and with Justapaz in Colombia in the areas of documentation, education, and advocacy.
 Immediately after earning a Master of Arts: Peace Studies at AMBS, she entered a PhD program at the Kroc Institute at the University of Notre Dame.
 There she was the first student to combine the disciplines of theology and peace studies into a single program, an endeavor that found expression in her dissertation, which examined the agency of victims of violence in Colombia’s war zones.

 How does the Bible shape your vocation as a professor?

 The Apostle Paul wrote about the principalities and powers.
 Some interpret the powers as social and political structures.
 As I read them, Anabaptist theologies and histories reveal a threefold eschatological reality about the structures of our world: they are good, they are fallen, and they can be redeemed—simultaneously.
 This insight results in persistent critique, imparts a call to engagement, and allows for flexible, context-specific reflection on the structures.
 We can understand the state in particular as simultaneously good, fallen, and possessing the possibility of redemption.
 As I teach about violence and the possibilities for transformation, I carry forward this three-fold understanding of the state.